 Can I get help?

-You must be a Norfolk resident aged 16 or over to apply for the scheme and you’ll be asked a set of questions to check if you’re eligible for an award.
+You must be a Norfolk resident aged 16 or over to apply to the scheme and when you apply we'll ask you a some questions to check if you’re eligible.

 You may be eligible if you: